knohitch/clickveed/DEPLOYMENT.md

 ### For Coolify Deployment

+Refer to the detailed [Coolify Deployment Guide](COOLIFY_DEPLOYMENT_GUIDE.md) for step-by-step instructions.

-In Coolify, add a "Command" deployment step to run migrations before starting the application:
+The key step is to add a "Command" deployment step to run migrations before starting the application:

 1. In the Coolify deployment settings, add a "Command" step:
    ```